skorasaurus/cleboundaries/README.md

 Call number:
 :   (qG 4084.
 C5F35 1954aa .
 C5) at the Cleveland Public Library

-Map states in lower right hand corner, \"Drawn April 1968\" originally issued as 1 sheet;
+Map states in lower right hand corner, "Drawn April 1968" originally issued as 1 sheet;

 This is a hand-drawn map of the annexations through the mid 20th century.
-It is one sheet originally; but I received a scan of this in two parts, as two files from the Cleveland Public Library\'s Map Collection and I didn\'t sew/merge them together).
+It is one sheet originally; but I received a scan of this in two parts, as two files from the Cleveland Public Library's Map Collection and I didn't sew/merge them together).

-This is NOT IN the Cleveland Public Library public catalog, it\'s only in the Cleveland Public Library\'s Map Collection\'s catalog; only browsable in person at CPL\'s [Map Collection](https://cpl.org/subjectscollections/map-collection/).
+This is NOT IN the Cleveland Public Library public catalog, it's only in the Cleveland Public Library's Map Collection's catalog; only browsable in person at CPL's [Map Collection](https://cpl.org/subjectscollections/map-collection/).
 Tom Edwards of the CPL Map Collection said that there are many items in the map collection in the paper card catalog that are NOT listed yet in the